Musa17/TelephoneDiaryApp/README.md

 # TelephoneDiaryApp

-This is a telephone diary app made in C# programming language.
+This is a telephone diary app made in C# programming language using Windows Forms.
 The application is made as an exercise.
 By Antonio Musulin